fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 about 70 years ago there was a consensus in the scientific world that the universe is eternal, which contradicts the Quran that says Allah started the universe. and after 20 years more cosmic data came and scientists accepted that the Big Bang Theory make more sense.

+Arab people didn't even count the years. the calendar was adopted only during the reign of khalif Umar ibn Al Khattab.

 A good table of the prophets and nations: https://islam.fandom.com/wiki/Prophets_and_Messengers_of_Allah